Reeve - User Guide

 Format: add n/NAME p/PHONE s/SCHOOL y/YEAR v/CLASS_VENUE t/CLASS_TIME [f/FEE] [d/LAST_PAYMENT_DATE] [a/ADDITIONAL_DETAILS]…

-• The format of YEAR is as follows:
+- The format of

-• TYPE_OF_SCHOOL LEVEL (e.g. y/primary 2 and y/p 2 are the same and both acceptable).
+TYPE_OF_SCHOOL LEVEL(e.g. y/primary 2 and y/p 2 are the same and both acceptable). -

-• TYPE_OF_SCHOOL accepts Primary (Pri/P), Secondary (Sec/S) or JC (J), and is case-insensitive.
+TYPE_OF_SCHOOLaccepts Primary (Pri/P), Secondary (Sec/S) or JC (J), and is case-insensitive. -

-• LEVEL has to be valid for the TYPE_OF_SCHOOL (i.e. Primary 1 - Primary 6, Secondary 1 - Secondary 5, JC 1 - JC 2)
+LEVELhas to be valid for theTYPE_OF_SCHOOL(i.e. Primary 1 - Primary 6, Secondary 1 - Secondary 5, JC 1 - JC 2)

-• The format of CLASS_TIME is as follows:
+- The format of

-• DAY_OF_WEEK is any integer from 1 to 7, where 1 refers to Monday while 7 refers to Sunday.
+DAY_OF_WEEKis any integer from 1 to 7, where 1 refers to Monday while 7 refers to Sunday. -

-• START_TIME and END_TIME follows the 24-hr clock format (e.g. 1300 refers to 1pm).
+START_TIMEandEND_TIMEfollows the 24-hr clock format (e.g. 1300 refers to 1pm).

-• The format of LAST_PAYMENT_DATE is dd/mm/yy or dd/mm/yyyy (e.g. both 3/2/20 and 3/2/2020 are acceptable).
+LAST_PAYMENT_DATEisdd/mm/yy or dd/mm/yyyy(e.g. both 3/2/20 and 3/2/2020 are acceptable). -

-• FEE defaults to $0.00 if not included.
+FEEdefaults to $0.00 if not included. -

-• LAST_PAYMENT_DATE defaults to today’s date if not included.
+LAST_PAYMENT_DATEdefaults to today’s date if not included.

-:information_source: You cannot add duplicates of a student.
+You cannot add duplicates of a student.
 Each student is uniquely identified by his/her NAME, PHONE, SCHOOL and YEAR.

-:information_source: LAST_PAYMENT_DATE cannot be a future date (i.e. cannot be later than the current date)
+LAST_PAYMENT_DATE cannot be a future date (i.e. cannot be later than the current date)

-:information_source: The specified END_TIME for the CLASS_TIME field should not be before the START_TIME (e.g. 1300-1200 is invalid).
+The specified END_TIME for the CLASS_TIME field should not be before the START_TIME (e.g. 1300-1200 is invalid).

 Examples:

-• Suppose you want to add a student without any additional details.
+- Suppose you want to add a student without any additional details.

-• You can use something like add n/Brendan Tan p/93211234 s/Commonwealth Secondary School y/pri 6 v/Blk 33 West Coast Rd #21-214 t/5 1430-1630 f/25 d/10/10/2020.
+add n/Brendan Tan p/93211234 s/Commonwealth Secondary School y/pri 6 v/Blk 33 West Coast Rd #21-214 t/5 1430-1630 f/25 d/10/10/2020. - You should see a screen similar to the one shown below (Figure 6).

-Figure 6: After entering add command
+Figure 6: After entering add command - You can use something like

-• Also, if you want to add a student with multiple additional details.
+- Also, if you want to add a student with multiple additional details.

-• You can use something like add n/John Doe p/98765432 s/Woodlands Secondary School y/s 2 v/347 Woodlands Ave 3, Singapore 730347 t/1 1200-1400 f/30 d/24/09/2020 a/Likes chocolates a/Needs help with Algebra
+add n/John Doe p/98765432 s/Woodlands Secondary School y/s 2 v/347 Woodlands Ave 3, Singapore 730347 t/1 1200-1400 f/30 d/24/09/2020 a/Likes chocolates a/Needs help with Algebra

 3.3.2 Listing all students: list